ci-compass/cicf/week08-cloud-computing/README.md

 default services run by the operating system, but we do not want them exposed to the internet.

-We only want to expose the ports 22 (ssh), 80 (http), and (https).
+We only want to expose the ports 22 (SSH), 80 (HTTP), and 443 (HTTPS).
 The way to do this is by using a firewall.
-We will use [ufw] (aka "The Uncomplicated Firewall") to set up some firewall rules.
+We will use [ufw] (short for "The Uncomplicated Firewall") to set up some firewall rules.

 [ufw]: https://wiki.ubuntu.com/UncomplicatedFirewall